 Dr Tetyana Obukhanych, PhD, explains the difference between immunity acquired naturally and via vaccination.
-Is acquired immunity (vaccination) the same as natural immunity?
 She also explains the myth of herd immunity.
 I urge you to make time to watch this video.
 The links to the references mentioned in this video is listed below.
 Dr. Obukhanych is the author of “Vaccine Illusion“.

 References mentioned in the video:

 - B M Nkowane, S W Bart, W A Orenstein, and M Baltier “Measles outbreak in a vaccinated school population: epidemiology, chains of transmission and the role of vaccine failures”, American Journal of Public Health 77, no. 4 (April 1, 1987): pp. 434-438.

 - N Boulianne, G De Serres, B Duval, JR Joly, F Meyer, P Déry, M. Alary, D Le Hénaff, N Thériault, “Major measles epidemic in the region of Quebec despite a 99% vaccine coverage“, Canadian Journal of Public Health = Revue Canadienne de Sante Publique [01 May 1991, 82(3):189-190]

 - P A Sutcliffe and E Rea, “Outbreak of measles in a highly vaccinated secondary school population“, Canadian Medical Association Journal, 1996 Nov 15; 155(10)

 - G.D.
 Serres et al, “Largest Measles Epidemic in North America in a Decade—Quebec, Canada, 2011: Contribution of Susceptibility, Serendipity, and Superspreading Events“, The Journal of Infectious Diseases, Volume 207, Issue 6, 15 March 2013